 |Euphoric 90%||Pain & Muscle Spasms 70%||Anxiety 50%|

 |Relaxation 60%||ADD & ADHD 60%||Dizziness 20%|

 |Sociable 50%||PTSD 50%||Minor Headache 10%|

 |Loss of Appetite & Nausea 30%|

 |Headaches & Migraines 30%|

 Purple Haze’s THC level can range from 12-20% which is typical for a Sativa (like its cousin Strawberry Cough), while CBD usually sits around .1-.5%, making this an immensely beneficial strain.
 CBN is typically .01-.05%.
 In the case of overstimulation or anxiety from the high THC, a dose of CBD can remedy this side effect.

-The typical terpene content for Purple Haze weed is around .67% beta-caryophyllene, .5% humelene, .17% myrcene and a handful of other .1% Terps (linalool, alpha & beta-pinene, etc.).
-This combination of oils produces a sedative, analgesic and anti-inflammatory effect, especially in Purple Haze wax.
+The typical terpene content for Purple Haze weed is around .67% beta-caryophyllene, .5% humelene, .17% myrcene, and a handful of other .1% Terps (linalool, alpha & beta-pinene, etc.).
+This combination of oils produces a sedative, analgesic, and anti-inflammatory effect, especially in Purple Haze wax.
 The pinene also helps negate some of the memory issues you can expect with high THC.
-Purple Haze produces fewer amounts of aromatic terpenes then other strains, be sure to protect your flower from heat and oxidation.
+Purple Haze produces fewer amounts of aromatic terpenes than other strains, be sure to protect your flower from heat and oxidation.